 We all know how important it’s to create a system restore point before making any changes to the operating system.
 For those who are not familiar with this handy feature, restore points allow users to restore the system to an earlier state in a jiffy.

 While options are available to create a manual system restore point, Windows doesn’t offer a quick way to create restore points.
-Here are four free tools that help you crate, manage, and explore restore points with a few mouse clicks.
-All these tools are free and compatible with Windows 7 and Windows 8 operating systems.
+Here are five free tools that help you crate, manage, and explore restore points with a few mouse clicks.
+All these tools are free and compatible with Windows 10, Windows 8/8.1 and Windows 7 operating systems.

 We recommend you pin SCRP file to the taskbar so that you can quickly launch it with a keyboard shortcut as well.

 Another small application that enables you create restore points right from the desktop context menu (right-click menu).
-That is, right-click on your Windows 7 desktop, select Create Restore Point to quickly create a restore point within two or three seconds.
+That is, right-click on your Windows desktop, select Create Restore Point to quickly create a restore point within two or three seconds.

 Options are available to automatically create a restore point at specified time interval.
 This tool can also delete restore points older than a specified number of days.
 For instance, you can set this tool to automatically delete restore points older than 30 days.